kesslerio/vibe-check-mcp/validation/PERFORMANCE_BENCHMARKS.md

 ## Overview

-This document provides performance benchmarks and timing thresholds for the validation scripts in the Vibe Compass MCP project.
+This document provides performance benchmarks and timing thresholds for the validation scripts in the Vibe Check MCP project.
 These benchmarks help monitor execution performance and detect regressions.

 ## Timing Thresholds